 If you would like to use this script for a large-scale production (public performance), email me and let me know (not so much for the financial aspect, but mostly because I would love to see what you do with it!).
 If you are just going to use it in a very small setting, you aren’t under any obligation to contact me.
 Either way, please have a lot of fun with it!

 This download is the actual script I used many years ago with our homeschool classical theater group.
 (Apologies for small typos if you find some!)
 To make staging easier (and slightly less violent), I have the story being told as a bedtime tale, with the mother and child at the side of the stag.
 I also added names for members of the group of pirates and gave each at least a line or two.
 This is wonderful if you are doing the play with a large group of little boys who all want to be pirates but who don’t want a lot of lines.
-Overall, though, I tried to really stay true to the actual novel as best I could. ( I do not like plays and movies that change too much from the original book, so I always try to be as faithful as possible to the original work.)
+Overall, though, I tried to really stay true to the actual novel as best I could.
+(I don’t like plays and movies that change too much from the original book, so I always try to be as faithful as possible to the original work.)